 - $5 — We assess a small fee to people from outside of the Great Lakes region to promote access while protecting our primary geographic focus.
 However, we waive this fee (it’s the “special circumstance” option in our query form) for people who cannot afford it.
 At present, we operate on the honor system; we do not require you to disclose or justify the special circumstance justifying the waiver, nor do we define what constitutes a special circumstance.
 We expect that the number of people claiming this waiver will prove small.
 Should the Tragedy of the Commons arise, we will remove the waiver.
 Please consider the needs of significantly disadvantaged writers before you claim this exemption.

 - $10 — Regardless of the submitter’s location, a $10 fee earns a written critique of the submission package instead of a form-driven response.
 This optional service helps aspiring writers who frequently encounter rejection to better understand what’s holding them back and how to fix it.

 - $20 — Regardless of the submitter’s location, a $20 fee earns a detailed critique plus a mailed print copy of the issue to which you’re pitching.
 Without sales, we cannot endure.

-The purchase of the $10/$20/$30 bolt-on services does not influence our decision to accept or reject a given query.
+The purchase of the $10/$20 bolt-on services does not influence our decision to accept or reject a given query.
 All reading fees must be purchased in our shopping cart.
 Our editorial system matches these purchases to your query automatically, provided that your purchase and your query use the same email address.
 It doesn’t matter whether you submit first and purchase second, or vice versa.

 Fees are not refundable.